Codium-ai/release-notes/docs/versions/latest/codiumate.md

 - **Enhanced Context Awareness:** Improvements to Context makes Codiumate Code Completion suggestions more relevant, by remembering your most recently opened files.

-- **Lightning-Fast Performance:** Enjoy a smoother coding experience with asynchronous context updates, thanks to cutting-edge coroutine technology.
+- **Enhanced Performance:** Enjoy a smoother coding experience with asynchronous context updates, thanks to cutting-edge coroutine technology.

 - **Efficient Caching:** Benefit from faster load times and optimized performance thanks to our new caching mechanisms for dependencies, recent files, and directory structures.